SPIRiT-Diffusion: Self-Consistency Driven Diffusion Model for Accelerated MRI: Experiments

 \subsubsection{Parameter Configuration}

-SPIRiT-Diffusion is compared with different types of reconstruction methods, including SPIRiT\cite{lustig2010spirit}, DL-SPIRiT\cite{jiadeep}, ISTA-Net\cite{zhang2018ista}, and VE-SDE based on CSMs\cite{chung2022score}.
+SPIRiT-Diffusion is compared with different types of reconstruction methods, including SPIRiT\cite{lustig2010spirit}, DL-SPIRiT\cite{jiadeep}, ISTA-Net\cite{zhang2018ista}, DDS\cite{chung2024decomposed}, VE- and VP-SDE based on CSMs\cite{chung2022score}.
 The deep learning-based methods were trained using identical training data.
-ISTA-Net and DL-SPIRiT underwent 50 epochs of training.
-All score-based SDEs methods underwent 500 epochs of training.
+In ISTA-Net, the learning rate is set to 0.0001 with a batch size of 4, while in DL-SPIRiT, the learning rate is set to 0.001 with a batch size of 5.
+ISTA-Net underwent 50 epochs of training, while DL-SPIRiT underwent 40 epochs.
+All score-based SDE methods underwent 500 epochs of training, with the noise scale $N=1000$.
+The EMA rate was 0.9999 for VP-SDE and 0.999 for VE-SDE, DDS.
+VP-SDE controlled the noise level during forward diffusion by setting $\beta_{max}=20$, and $\beta_{min}=0.1$ while VE-SDE controlled the noise level in forward diffusion by setting $\sigma_{max}=348$ and $\sigma_{min}=0.1$\cite{song2020improved}.
+The network used in VE-SDE, DDS, and VP-SDE was the U-net architecture improved by Song et al.(\textit{i.e.}, \texttt{ncsnpp}\footnote{\url{https://github.com/yang-song/score_sde_pytorch} } in the code of score-based SDEs).